zwets/sms-gateway/README.md

  * `INVALID`: the request received was invalid (client error)
  * `FAILED`: the SMS could not be sent (server/backend error)

-In the normal _happy flow_, the client should expect two responses for every
+In the _happy flow_, the client should expect two responses for every request:
-request: `SENT` and `DELIVERED`, in that order (but see below).
+`SENT` and `DELIVERED`, in that order (but see below).

-If you receive `EXPIRED` or `INVALID`, you will not receive further responses responses, and can be certain that the message was not sent.
+If you receive `EXPIRED` or `INVALID`, you will not receive further responses, and can be certain that the message was not sent.
 An `EXPIRED` request could be retried with a new deadline.
-There is no point in retrying an `INVALID` request unless you (the client) fixes the issue.
+An `INVALID` request indicates a client error and hence cannot be submitted again.

 When you receive `FAILED`, this means that _in all likelihood_ the message did not reach the recipient, and the gateway will not retry further.
 The `FAILED` may come after `SENT` and implies non-delivery.

 > In the current implementation you can expect to receive status updates in
 > a sensible order, and to eventually receive at least one status response,